Evolutionary NAS with Gene Expression Programming of Cellular Encoding: Introduction

 In this work, we introduce a new generative encoding scheme, {\it symbolic linear generative encoding}, which embeds local graph transformations of Cellular Encoding~\cite{gruau_1994:thesis} in simple linear fixed-length chromosomes of Gene Expression Programming~\cite{ferreira_2006:gep} to develop CNN architectures of variant shapes and sizes.
-Moreover, to enable the evolutionary process to discover new motifs for the architectures, regular convolutions are employed as the basic search units as opposed to sophisticated convolutions such as depthwise separable and asymmetric convolutions in AmoebaNet~\cite{real_2019:re-icas}, and sophisticated blocks like ResNet and DenseNet in AE-CNN~\cite{sun_2019a:ca-cnn}.
+Moreover, to enable the evolutionary process to discover new motifs for the architectures, {\it regular convolution}\footnote{We define a regular convolution operation as a standard convolution operation with batch normalization and ReLU.} operations are employed as the basic search units as opposed to sophisticated building-blocks such as ResNet and DenseNet blocks in CA-CNN~\cite{sun_2019a:ca-cnn}.

 In experiments, the preliminary results show the effectiveness of the proposed method by discovering CNN architecture that obtains 3.74\% error on CIFAR-10 image dataset benchmark and 22.95\% error when transfer to CIFAR-100.
 The results is competitive with the current auto-generated CNN architectures and an improvement to the performance of the state-of-the-art handcrafted ones.
 The remainder of the paper is organised as follows.
 Section 2 discusses the related work and Section 3 presents the details of the proposed method.
 The experimental results are reported in Section 4 and Section 5 concludes this study with future direction.